tarantool/doc/doc/how-to/replication/repl_leader_elect.rst

 The Raft-based election implementation logs all its actions with the ``RAFT:`` prefix.
-The actions are new Raft message handling, node state changing, voting, term bumping, and so on.
+The actions are new Raft message handling, node state changing, voting, and term bumping.

 ..  _repl_leader_elect_important:

 Important notes
 ---------------

-Leader election won't work correctly if the election quorum is set to less or equal than ``<cluster size> / 2`` because in that case, a split vote can lead to a state when two leaders are elected at once.
+Leader election doesn't work correctly if the election quorum is set to less or equal than ``<cluster size> / 2`` because in that case, a split vote can lead to a state when two leaders are elected at once.

-For example, let's assume there are five nodes.
+For example, suppose there are five nodes.
 When the quorum is set to ``2``, ``node1`` and ``node2`` can both vote for ``node1``. ``node3`` and ``node4`` can both vote for ``node5``.
 In this case, ``node1`` and ``node5`` both win the election.
-When the quorum is set to the cluster majority, that is ``(<cluster size> / 2) + 1`` or bigger, the split vote is not possible.
+When the quorum is set to the cluster majority, that is ``(<cluster size> / 2) + 1`` or greater, the split vote is impossible.

 That should be considered when adding new nodes.
 If the majority value is changing, it's better to update the quorum on all the existing nodes before adding a new one.

-Also, the automated leader election won't bring many benefits in terms of data safety when used *without* :ref:`synchronous replication <repl_sync>`.
+Also, the automated leader election doesn't bring many benefits in terms of data safety when used *without* :ref:`synchronous replication <repl_sync>`.
 If the replication is asynchronous and a new leader gets elected, the old leader is still active and considers itself the leader.
 In such case, nothing stops
 it from accepting requests from clients and making transactions.
-Non-synchronous transactions will be successfully committed because they won't be checked against the quorum of replicas.
+Non-synchronous transactions are successfully committed because they are not checked against the quorum of replicas.
-Synchronous transactions will fail because they won't be able to collect the quorum -- most of the replicas will reject these old leader's transactions since it is not a leader anymore.
+Synchronous transactions fail because they are not able to collect the quorum -- most of the replicas reject these old leader's transactions since it is not a leader anymore.